Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Evidence of an English Preference

-\textbf{Stronger English Preference over Lower-resource Languages.} Having established an overall preference for citing English documents, we next examine which factors amplify this preference.
-Using the $\Delta(\ell_\mathrm{target})$ values from Table~\ref{tab:main_acc} (\textit{i.e.,} the drop in citation accuracy relative to English), we find a clear correlation with language resource level: lower-resource languages exhibit largest accuracy decreases.
-For example, Swahili shows the greatest drop (-23.9\% on average, up to -37.6\% in \textsc{Aya23} 8B), followed by Bengali (-18.0\% on average, up to -32.8\% in \textsc{Aya23} 8B), even for models that officially support these languages (\textsc{Qwen-3} 8B, 14B, \textsc{Gemma-3} 27B; Appendix Table~\ref{tab:model_statistics}).
+\paragraph{Stronger English Preference over Lower-resource Languages.} Having established an overall preference for citing English documents, we next examine which factors amplify this preference.
+Using the $\Delta(\ell_\mathrm{target})$ values from~\autoref{tab:main_acc} (i.e., the drop in citation accuracy relative to English), we find a clear correlation with language resource level: lower-resource languages exhibit largest accuracy decreases.
+For example, Swahili shows the greatest drop (-23.9\% on average, up to -37.6\% in \textsc{Aya23} 8B), followed by Bengali (-18.0\% on average, up to -32.8\% in \textsc{Aya23} 8B), even for models that officially support these languages (\textsc{Qwen-3} 8B, 14B, \textsc{Gemma-3} 27B; Appendix~\autoref{tab:model_statistics}).
 In contrast, higher-resource languages such as Spanish and French show smaller decreases (-8.08\% and -8.82\% on average, respectively), indicating weaker English preference.

-\textbf{Position Bias Amplifies Language Preference.} We find that the relative position of an evidence document within the input context impacts citation accuracy.
-Figure~\ref{fig:heatmap_pos} (\textit{left}) shows English citation accuracy binned by the relative position of the cited document: at the beginning (First), the end (Last), or elsewhere (Middle) in the input context.
+\paragraph{Position Bias Amplifies Language Preference.} We find that the relative position of an evidence document within the input context impacts citation accuracy. \autoref{fig:heatmap_pos} (\textit{left}) shows English citation accuracy binned by the relative position of the cited document: at the beginning (First), the end (Last), or elsewhere (Middle) in the input context.
 Accuracy is generally lowest when the document appears in the middle (one exception is \textsc{LLaMA-3} 70B, which shows the lowest accuracy for the Last position).
-This aligns with the ``lost in the middle'' phenomenon, where LLMs struggle to access and use information in the middle of long contexts \citep{liu-etal-2024-lost}, here demonstrated for citation generation.
-Figure~\ref{fig:heatmap_pos} (\textit{right}) presents the difference in accuracy between English and the average of target languages across these positions.\footnote{Results for each target language can be found in Appendix~\ref{appendix:position_results}.} For all models, the largest drop in accuracy occurs when the cited document is positioned in the middle, indicating that document position not only impacts English accuracy but also amplifies models' English preference.
+This aligns with the ``lost in the middle'' phenomenon, where LLMs struggle to access and use information in the middle of long contexts \citep{liu-etal-2024-lost}, here demonstrated for citation generation. \autoref{fig:heatmap_pos} (\textit{right}) presents the difference in accuracy between English and the average of target languages across these positions.
+For all models, the largest drop in accuracy occurs when the cited document is positioned in the middle, indicating that document position not only impacts English accuracy but also amplifies models' English preference.
+Results for each target language are provided in Appendix~\ref{appendix:position_results}.